Posted by: Northwest Eye in General on November 9, 2025

 We understand that dealing with astigmatism can be challenging, but there are several treatment options available that can help improve your vision and quality of life.
 Here’s a look at some of the most common approaches tailored to individual needs:

-Corrective Lenses: Prescription glasses and contact lenses, especially toric lenses, are often the first line of defense.
+- : Prescription glasses and contact lenses, especially toric lenses, are often the first line of defense.
 These lenses are specifically designed to correct the uneven curvature of the cornea, enhancing visual clarity.
 Dr. Catherine Ong notes, “If your doctor has prescribed a glasses prescription with a number under the ‘cylinder’ or ‘cyl’ category, you have astigmatism.”

-Orthokeratology: This innovative, non-surgical method involves wearing specially designed contact lenses overnight to temporarily reshape the cornea.
+- Orthokeratology: This innovative, involves wearing specially designed contact lenses overnight to temporarily reshape the cornea.
 This allows individuals to enjoy clear sight during the day without needing glasses or contact lenses.
 It’s a convenient choice for those who prefer not to use corrective eyewear.
 However, keep in mind that the effects are temporary, so a consultation with an eye care professional is essential to determine if this option is right for you.

 Each treatment option comes with its own unique benefits and considerations.
 We encourage you to consult with your eye care provider to find the most suitable approach based on your specific circumstances and lifestyle.
 Remember, regular eye exams are vital for early detection and management, especially to understand if can astigmatism get worse.
-Untreated conditions can lead to complications such as amblyopia and decreased quality of life, so taking action is important.
+Untreated conditions can lead to and decreased quality of life, so taking action is important.

 Conclusion